The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Error sources

 \subsubsection{Total random error}

 To estimate the total random error $\sigma_{\rm RND}$, we proceed as follows.
-We reconstruct the mean biasing function in each of the {\it Realistic} mock catalogs, compute the average over the 25 mocks and, finally, estimate the scatter around this average.
-The {\it rms} scatter provides an estimate of the total random error.
-This error is contributed by both cosmic variance and all sources of uncertainties (shot noise, limited count statistics) that may affect the recovery of the biasing function.
+We reconstruct the mean biasing function in each of the {\it Realistic} mock catalogues, compute the average over the {26} mocks and, finally, estimate the scatter around the mean.
+The {\it rms} scatter provides an estimate of the total random error. { All} sources of uncertainties contribute to this error {(e.g. cosmic variance, shot noise, and limited number of cells),} which may affect the recovery of the biasing function.
 Total random errors for $\hat{b}$ and $\tilde{b}/\hat{b}$ are listed in columns 6 and 10 of Table~\ref{tab:errors}, respectively.